-Just east of the Broad River in rural Fairfield County loom six giant stone cylinders, abandoned cisterns from the former Shivar Springs Bottling Company.
-The business began in the early twentieth century after Nathaniel Shivar, a shoe salesman from Columbia, came to the present day Blair area – also known as both Shelton and Clayton – to recuperate from an illness.
+Just east of the Broad River in rural Fairfield County loom six large stone cylinders – abandoned cisterns from the former Shivar Springs Bottling Company.
+The business began in the early twentieth century after Nathaniel Shivar, a shoe salesman from Columbia, came to the present-day Blair area – also known as both Shelton and Clayton – to recuperate from an illness.
 During his stay, he consumed water from a nearby mineral spring owned by a widow named Newbill, with whom he was boarding.
-Shivar became convinced of the water’s healing properties and also became smitten with Newbill; the two eventually married.
+Shivar became convinced of the water’s healing properties and also became smitten with Newbill.
+The two eventually married.

 New flavors were added to the beverage product line by 1955, including grape, lemon, and root beer.
 A fire in 1957 destroyed part of the plant, which was not rebuilt, effectively ending the Shivar Bottling Company.